 After these chores we took luxurious showers and attended to the laundry, which took us the best part of the morning.
 Both the laundry room and the showers/WC were locked.
 I was told in the office that they were out of keys, so we had to find and ask an attendant to open the doors for us.
 We had lunch on board: omelets with left-over tomato sauce.
 When we were done we did not lose any time and set out to explore the new town.
 Alicante was founded by Carthaginians and was a forward base for Hannibal before crossing into Italy.
 Then Romans took over and from there on its history is the same with that of the rest of Spain.
 The castle, over the town, has been recently restored.
 It goes back to the reestablishment of the Spanish rulers over the Moors.
 The other striking feature of Alicante is its large and very wide esplanade along the waterfront.
 It is paved with colorful ceramic tiles in a wave-like pattern and it is shaded by large palm and banana trees.
 Like everywhere we have seen so far in Spain, everything is meticulously clean.
 Along the esplanade there are many cafés and restaurants.

 The day was rather hot and we sat in one of the cafés and had ice creams, helados, and coffee.
 But most important, Manos found a copy of his Herald Tribune in a kiosk.
 He declared, right then, Alicante a very civilized place.
 We then walked to the tourist information office and got a map of the town.
 We also inquired on how we can visit the castle, the Castilo Bárbara, which looked rather far away.
 It was very easy.
 You walk east along the esplanade past the harbor to the beach, the Playa del Postiguet, and then you take a 250 m humid underground passageway to an elevator.
 The elevator takes you right into the castle.
-The view from there is spectacular although the day was rather hazy.
+The view from there was spectacular although the day was rather hazy.